Tativega/exchange-rate/README.md

 -Mimic the functionality of protected routes, using a token saved in sessionStorage.

 -Shows latest price and the latest timestamp (in local time for the user) for the EUR/USD exchange rate from a websocket connection.

+-Login form design is based on the design made by Deepak Yadav that you can find at https://goo.gl/XRALsw